-Bismarck Police: Wednesday’s shooting killed one, injured another
+Bismarck police: Wednesday’s shooting killed one, injured another

-Bismarck Police Thursday said two people were shot yesterday in the parking lot of the Hawken Street apartment complex.
+Bismarck police said Thursday that two people were shot Wednesday in the parking lot of the Hawken Street apartment complex.
 One was killed and the other injured.

 Police identified the man who died as 22-year-old Michael Shane of Bismarck.

-The second victim is a 30-year-old man who suffered what police said was a non-life-threatening gunshot wound and was treated at a local hospital around 4:00 p.m.
+A second victim is a 30-year-old man who suffered what police said was a non-life-threatening gunshot wound and was treated at a local hospital around 4 p.m.
 Wednesday.

 Witnesses at the scene told police the suspect had allegedly shot Shane in the parking lot and fled in a white pickup.